 Lennox fit signals for ductless mini split

-Lennox is often a serious option for high-efficiency central systems with strong filtration and controls, but the brand decision should follow the building diagnosis.
-A Los Angeles home with weak return air, a difficult line-set route, a noisy condenser location, or a confusing control plan can make premium equipment feel ordinary.
+Lennox sits comfortably on shortlists for high-efficiency central systems with strong filtration and controls, but the equipment choice should arrive after the home has been read.
+A house with restricted return paths, a difficult line-set route, a constrained outdoor location, or unclear control intent can quietly undercut even premium hardware once it is in the wall.

 Lennox closeout evidence for this install